Frank Lloyd Wright’s Martin House Estate

 Martin House Restoration Corporation

-In 2010, we renovated a 19th century-built historic home next to the estate, turning it into a contemporary and efficient office space that serves as the business center for the MHRC.
-Lastly, in 2018, we began restoration work on the George Barton House.
-Also located on the estate, the home was originally designed for Darwin.
-D. Martin’s sister and her husband.
+In 2010, we renovated the 19th century-built historic home adjacent to the estate, turning it into a contemporary and efficient office space which now serves as the business center for the Frank Lloyd Wright’s Martin House.
+In 2018, we began restoration work on the George Barton House, also located on the estate, which is the home originally designed by Frank Lloyd Wright for Darwin Martin’s sister and her husband.
 Multiple phases of work began with terrace and roof restoration, foundation repairs, and art glass window and masonry restoration.